matsumotosan/syndemics/README.md

 ```

 ### HDP .html files
+#### Laptop/Computer
+To view the interactive 3D plots on your laptop/computer, simply download either `hdp.html` or `hdp_words.html` and open them in your preferred web browser.

+#### Mobile Device
-To view the interactive 3D plots on your device, simply download either `hdp.html` or `hdp_words.html` and open them.
+To view the interactive 3D plots on your mobile device, simply download either `hdp.html` or `hdp_words.html` and open them in your preferred web browser

 ## References